elastic/elastic-package/README.md

 _Context: global_

 Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.
 By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions by appending --version <version>.

-In case, you need to run your own custom images (e.g. Elasticsearch, Kibana or elastic-agent), see [this document](./docs/howto/custom_images.md).
+You can run your own custom images for Elasticsearch, Kibana or elastic-agent, see [this document](./docs/howto/custom_images.md).

 Be aware that a common issue while trying to boot up the stack is that your Docker environments settings are too low in terms of memory threshold.